Chapter-wise MCQ Questions

 Question-11.
 Autecology is the

-1. Relation of a community to its environment
+1. Relation of an individual to its environment

-2. Relation of a biome to its environment
+2. Relation of a community to its environment

-3. Relation of a population to its environment
+3. Relation of a biome to its environment

-4. Relation of an individual to its environment
+4. Relation of a population to its environment

 Question-12.
 Biosphere is